jorshi/torchdrum-plugin/README.md

 The development of torchdrum is based on research on [Real-time Timbre Remapping with Differentiable DSP](https://arxiv.org/abs/2407.04547).
 For more information on this research please visit the [accompanying website](https://jordieshier.com/projects/nime2024/), which includes links code for training new mapping models that can be played within this plug-in.

+## Pre-Built Plugins
+See the [releases for pre-built plugin installers](https://github.com/jorshi/torchdrum-plugin/releases) which include some pre-trained models.
+Currently only includes Apple Silicon builds.

 ## Building from Source

 Clone project and pull submodules.
 Includes JUCE.